thestarlab/thestarlab.github.io/_posts/2022-09-16-recruiting.md

 Qualified candidates should have a degree in Geography, Statistics, Computer Science or a related discipline, and expertise in geographic information system (GIS) and remote sensing.
 Preference will be given to applicants with strong quantitative backgrounds and programming experiences in machine learning or geospatial data analysis.
+Students from underrepresented groups are particularly encouraged to apply.
 The stipend for this position is competitive, and the tuition is covered.
 If interested, please send a CV or inquires to Dr. Guofeng Cao ([guofeng.cao@colorado.edu](mailto:guofeng.cao@colorado.edu)).
 Applications are due on `December 1st, 2022`.
 Information about how to apply can be found